 The Crystal Kingdom stretches between Växjö and Kalmar and there are lots of stops along the way allowing you to see experienced glassblowers in action.

-One of the most famous is Kosta Boda in the village of Kosta, which has an art glass gallery and upscale gift shop.
+One of the most famous is Kosta Boda in the village of Kosta, which has an art glass gallery and an upscale gift shop.

 In some of the glassworks, you can try glass blowing.
 Getting the molten mass of glass to become a delicate, saleable shape is much harder than it looks! #epicfail